-Also, there is a growing network of initiatives dedicated to sustainability in tourism, including Sustainability Leaders, Hopineo, the South American Sustainable Tourism Network, Green Destinations, and so on.
+Also, there is a growing network of initiatives dedicated to sustainability in tourism, including the Sustainability Leaders Project, Hopineo, the South American Sustainable Tourism Network, Green Destinations, and so on.

 Why did you decide to become a university lecturer alongside your consulting with CaLatam?

 I´ve been a tourism consultant for a long time and usually that implies workshops and training.
 The university is new for me and I found this very challenging and motivating.
 I think it is very useful to stay up to date and this work makes me think about teaching methodologies, how to develop critical thinking and motivate students to be great professionals – being able to influence those things is just amazing.